-Using the WCN as an order parameter, we have reproduced the gas-liquid binodal line and successfully extended the calculation to liquid-liquid binodal and its critical temperature for the Kob-Andersen model.
-There exists clear thermodynamic evidence of two coexisting liquid states from their pressure and density profiles.
-Coexistence densities of liquid states quenched at different bulk densities obey the level rule at a particular temperature, a strong indication of local thermodynamic equilibrium.
+Using the WCN as an order parameter, we reproduced the gas-liquid binodal line and successfully extended the calculation to liquid-liquid binodal and its critical temperature for the Kob-Andersen model.
+There is clear thermodynamic evidence for the two coexisting liquid states based on their pressure and density profiles.
+The coexistence densities of liquid states quenched at different bulk densities obey the level rule at a particular temperature, which is a strong indication of the local thermodynamic equilibrium.

-As temperature decreases to the glass transition region, the Markov Network Model is adopted for the computation of temperature dependent viscosity using the liquid-liquid phase separation picture.
-Almost 16 order of magnitudes increase in viscosity over a temperature range 0.55 to 0.36, clearly indicating super-Arrhenius behavior.
-The physical mechanism for such a drastic dynamical slowing down is due to the coarsening kinetics of the liquid-liquid phase separation as indicated from the Markov Network Model calculations.
+As the temperature decreases to the glass transition region, the Markov Network Model is adopted for the computation of temperature dependent viscosity using the liquid-liquid phase separation picture.
+The viscosity increase by almost 16 orders of magnitude over the temperature range of 0.55 to 0.36, clearly indicating super-Arrhenius behavior.
+The physical mechanism for such a drastic dynamical slowing down is the coarsening kinetics of the liquid-liquid phase separation as indicated by the Markov Network Model calculations.

-Application to the ST2 water model~\cite{Stillinger} also indicates liquid-liquid phase separation as demonstrated from other methods indirectly~\cite{sciortino2011study,yagasaki,Liu}, the temperature dependent viscosity calculations are under way.
-If super-Arrhenius behavior is also observed, then liquid-liquid phase separation mechanism may provide a simple picture for the understanding of glass transitions in general.
-Naturally, it will be interesting to explore other salient features of glass transition as shown from other glass transition studies~\cite{wolynes_book} within the current liquid-liquid phase separation picture.
+Application to the ST2 water model~\cite{Stillinger} also indicates liquid-liquid phase separation, as indirectly demonstrated by other methods indirectly~\cite{sciortino2011study,yagasaki,Liu}, and the temperature-dependent viscosity calculations are under way.
+If super-Arrhenius behavior is also observed, then the liquid-liquid phase separation mechanism may provide a simple picture for understanding glass transitions in general.
+Naturally, it will be interesting to explore other salient features of glass transition, as shown in other glass transition studies~\cite{wolynes_book} within the current liquid-liquid phase separation picture.